How to get a liquor license in Texas

 • Food and Beverage Certificate (FB): Required for bars that serve food and want to qualify for certain types of liquor licenses.

-Maintaining Your Texas Liquor License
+Maintaining Your TABC Liquor License.

 Once you have your liquor license, it’s essential to stay compliant with TABC regulations to avoid penalties or suspension.